Top 10 Ways To Use Washi Tape in Your Journal

 2. Page Finder – Page Edge

-One great way to utilise the design element of Washi, while also making it useful, is to use it as a page finder.
-For key pages in my journal I add a strip of Washi folded over the edge of the right hand side of the page – that way I can see the design while the page is closed and quickly turn straight to it.
+One great way to utilise the design element of Washi tape, while also making it useful, is to use it as a page finder.
+For key pages in my journal I add a strip of Washi tape folded over the edge – that way I can see the design while the page is closed and quickly turn straight to it.

 3. Page Finder – Tab

-Another way to use Washi as a page finder is by creating a “tab” of Washi that sticks out of the side of the page.
+Another way to use Washi tape as a page finder is by creating a “tab” that sticks out of the side of the page.
 Again this allows you to quickly turn to the key pages/sections of your journal.
-In the picture below I used a tab of Washi to identify the start of each month
+In the picture below I used a tab of Washi tape to identify the start of each month

 4. To Cover a Mistake!

 This is one of the most useful ways of utilising Washi tape!
-If I have made a mistake on a page (like in the image below where I wrote the wrong text), I cover it up with some fabulous Washi tape!
+If you make a mistake on a page (like in the image below where I wrote the wrong text), simply cover it up with some fabulous Washi tape!

-As an extra tip – try covering the mistake with white-out tape first, it makes sure that you can’t see the original ink through the Washi tape.
+As an extra tip – try covering the mistake with corrector tape first.
+This makes sure that you can’t see the original ink through the Washi tape.

 In the example below I’ve used the Shelly the Snail Washi – available in the Oops a Daisy shop!

-There are a tonne of Washi tape designs available that as well as being pretty, also have a functional design!
+There are a ton of Washi tape designs available that are functional as well as being pretty!

-One example, shown below, is the Days of the Week Washi tape.
+One example is the Days of the Week Washi tape (currently out of stock).
 This can be used as decoration, or cut into pieces and used as headers for your weekly spreads.

 6. Page Divider

 Even decorative Washi tape can be used functionally in your spreads.
-Below I have used tape to divide the page and create a separate section for my social media statistics.
+Here, I have used it to divide my page to create a separate section for my social media statistics.

 8. Inspire a Theme

 Sometimes, a cute Washi tape gives you inspiration to base an entire theme around.
-The Bunting Washi tape shown below is echoed throughout the weekly spread.
+The Bunting Washi tape (out of stock) shown below is echoed throughout the weekly spread.

-I used the Banners and Bunting stencil from our Spring #LoveDaisy box to recreate the bunting from the Washi!
+I used the Banners and Bunting stencil along with our bunting tape to create this cute page!

 I have utilised an embroidery hoop to store my Washi tape.
-It keeps all the tape together in one place and I can easily still use them all while they are still on the hoop.
+It keeps all the tape together in one place and they can still be used whilst on the hoop.